scality/Zenko/docs/docsource/Reference/object_operations/get_object.rst

   .. note::

-    Zenko Enterprise does not support retrieving multiple ranges of data per GET request.
+    Zenko does not support retrieving multiple ranges of data per GET request.

 *Response Sample*